NateMontgo/jotbin.net/README.md

 ## Highlights

 - Built, deployed, and maintained a Linux VPS.
-- Developed an API with FastAPI.
+- Developed and deployed a FastAPI leaderboard.
 - Created multiple browser games with responsive user interfaces without the use of any AI.

 ## Repository Structure

-`etc` and `jotbin` represent folders that would exist at the root directory of a linux server.
+`etc` and `jotbin` represent folders that would exist at the root directory of a Linux server.

 `jotbin\frontend` contains all frontend elements of the website.